How To Make The Most of

 “Your copy should always be about relationship building: solving problems, making life easier, easing pain.” – Roberta Rosenberg

 Social media marketing statistics show that only 2% of website visitors make a purchase on their first visit.
 (Source: LyfeMarketing.com)

 Think of social media and customers like email lists and customers.
 You can build a huge list of email subscribers but that doesn’t mean they’re going to be ready to give you their money.

-Some might be turn into donors or paying customers and some might be showing interest.
+Some might be turn into paying customers and some might be showing interest.
 Others may never buy at all.